jfgmesquita/DSL/README.md

 # DSL (Domain-Specific Language)

-This repository contains the **LSS (Domain-Specific Language)** interpreter for the SGPC (Fuel Station Management System) project.
+This repository contains the **DSL (Domain-Specific Language)** interpreter for the SGPC (Fuel Station Management System) project.

-The LSS allows service staff to interact with the system using simple, expressive commands for scheduling services, managing availability, requesting vacations, running reports, and more.
+The DSL allows service staff to interact with the system using simple, expressive commands for scheduling services, managing availability, requesting vacations, running reports, and more.

 ---